Akuli/catris/local-playing.md

 If you're on Windows, use `py` instead of `python3` and `env\Scripts\activate` instead of `source env/bin/activate` below.

-Install Python and download all files in the `catris` folder.
+Install Python and download this repository.
 If you already have Git, you can use it:

 ```